mileslucas/BiweightStats.jl/README.md

 ## Methods

-The following statistics are defined as methods-
+The following statistics are defined as methods.
+For more information, see the [online documentation](https://mileslucas.github.io/BiweightStats.jl/dev)

 * `location`
 * `scale`